pauljickling/notes/devops/terraform.md

 Note that the key/value pairs for the resource hashmap are required.
 Also pay close attention to the ami value.
 Those are region specific.

+You can view version constraints of the providers in a configuration with the `terraform providers` command.

 ## Applying Terraform State

 Once this information is completed you can run `terraform apply` and the instance will be created.
 Terraform will have also written some data to `terraform.tfstate`, which is a file that tracks the IDs of created resources.